-This command saves the drive channel fault isolation diagnostic data that is returned from the start driveChannel faultDiagnostics command.
-You can save the diagnostic data to a file as standard text or as XML.
+Save Drive ChannelThis command saves the drive channel fault isolation diagnostic data that is returnedFault Isolationfrom the start driveChannel faultDiagnostics command.
+You canDiagnostic Statussave the diagnostic data to a file as standard text or as XML.

 See "Start Drive Channel Fault Isolation Diagnostics" for more information.